 - Drinking green tea with its caffeine and catechins boosts the metabolism and can increase the amount of calories burned off during exercise by 17%.

 - Jennifer Lovejoy, Ph.D suggests eating snacks such as cheese, carrots, or cereal with high fiber and skim milk before going to a holiday party so that you aren't as hungry when you show up and not as likely to overeat.
-I find that two other good snacks to curb appetite before going out are this snack bar fortified with sprouted grains, greens, and bluegreen algae and this drink mix that gives you 22 grams of protein per serving from whey and with sprouts and protein-digesting enzymes.
+I find that another good snack to curb appetite before going out is this snack bar fortified with sprouted grains, greens, and bluegreen algae.

 - Stress causes a release of cortisol in the body.
 This hormone causes our appetite level to increase, we eat more and what we are eating is not usually healthy foods but more in the comfort food category.
 Find a method of releasing stress that works for you and fits in your schedule so you actually do it.

 - If you like spicy food then you are in luck as hot peppers containing capsaicin are one of the good metabolism boosting foods.

 - Cinnamon can help keep blood sugar levels stabilized which translates into a decrease in appetite and food cravings.
 It also adds a holiday flavor to anything from oatmeal to yogurt or coffee and tea.

 - Alcohol can also be high calorie.
 If you are at a party that you want to have an alcoholic beverage, tone it down with just a bit of alcohol and lots of tonic or mineral water.